openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 ### Thread Concepts and OpenThread CLI

-It might be helpful to go through the [OpenThread Simulation Codelab](https://openthread.io/codelabs/openthread-simulation/#0) to get familiar with fundamental Thread concepts and the OpenThread CLI before this Codelab.
+It might be helpful to go through the [OpenThread Simulation codelab](https://openthread.io/codelabs/openthread-simulation/#0) to get familiar with fundamental Thread concepts and the OpenThread CLI before this codelab.

 ### Linux Machine